 Other community participation

-Luther community members also contribute to worship life through:
+Luther community members also contribute to worship life through additional volunteer opportunities:

 - Various instrumental and vocal groups (contemporary and global)